 – Follow the link in the email sent at the end of the event

-Kindly note that the NGC 2020 online evaluation will be active on the last day of the meeting.
-You will then be able to access it and claim your CME/CPD certificate.
+Kindly note that the N&G 2023 online evaluation will be active on the last day of the meeting.
+You can then access it and claim your CME/CPD certificate.

 Disclosure and Resolution of Personal Conflicts of Interest